-This is a stunning white complex in Japan, considered as the best example of the Japanese castle architecture, is comprised of 83 different wooden buildings and defended by an extraordinary maze of spiral paths that eventually lead to the main entrance.
-It is quite old, dating back to the 14th century, and it was supposedly designed to look like a bird in flight.
+This is a stunning white complex in Japan, considered as the best example of the Japanese castle architecture.
+Comprised of 83 different wooden buildings and defended by an extraordinary maze of spiral paths in a beautiful cherry blossom gardens (that eventually lead to the main entrance), Himeji castle is a pinnacle of landscape design.
+It is quite old, dating back to the 14th century, and looks as stunning as it (probably) did back them.
+Fun fact: the castle is supposedly designed to look like a bird in flight.

 Catherine Palace, Russia

 Located near Saint Petersburg, this breathtaking castle was once the summer residence of the Russian tsars.
 Azure and white with gold trimmings, this picture of elegance has a refreshing summer feel to it and all who stroll its property will realize why the Russian royalty chose it as their summer escape.
-It features is a garden, an elaborate ballroom, and a chapel, among other things.
+It features an expansive garden of well-sculpted statues and hedges, an elaborate ballroom, and a chapel, among many other things.